maxcwolf/wolf-ui/packages/playground/README.md

 - Yarn
   - <https://yarnpkg.com/>

+### Environment Setup

+1. Run `yarn` to install node dependencies.
+1. Run `cd ios && pod install` to install iOS dependencies.

 ## 📝 Creating Stories

 Stories exist in `storybook/stories/` and filenames should be appended with `.stories.tsx`.
 All new stories should be within the `/stories` directory.

 Unlike in the web version of Storybook, new stories are not automatically added to Storybook.
-To add newly created stories to Storybook, run `yarn prestorybook`.
+To add newly created stories to Storybook, run `yarn load-stories`.

 ## 📚 Running the On Device Storybook 📱